Software-Tools-Fall-25/Group_1_Project_Repo/README.md

 ## 3. Exploring relationships between variables

-To quickly check how the food insecurity index compares to our KPIs, let’s visualize what the distribution of our index looks like and then use a scatterplot to measure the relationship to obesity and diabetes.
+To quickly check how the food insecurity index compares to our KPIs, let’s visualize what the distribution of our index looks like and then use a scatterplot to measure the relationship to obesity, diabetes, and binge eating.

 ### Histogram of Food Insecurity Index